McCloudS/subgen/README.md

 # How do I set it up?

 You need a working Tautulli installation linked to your Plex.
+Can it be run without Docker?
+Yes.
+See below.

 Create the webhooks in Tautulli with the following settings: